hello-robot/stretch_tool_share/tool_share/card_holder_V1.5/README.md

 <img src="images/card_holder.jpeg" alt="Card holder in use" height="400" />

-A spinning wheel that Stretch can manipulate to position cards into an optimal position to grasp independently, or to signal which card an opponent should take.
+A spinning card holder that Stretch can manipulate to position cards in an optimal position for grasping or to signal which card an opponent should take.

 <img src="images/in_action.jpg" alt="Card holder in use" height="400" />